-- (a) Any erosion, land instability, sedimentation or property damage resulting from the activities; and - (b) Effectiveness of the proposed erosion and sediment control measures in reducing discharges of sediment to water or to land where it may enter water; and - (c) Compliance with the Erosion and Sediment Control

-Guidelines for Land Disturbing Activities in the Auckland

-Region 2016 (Auckland Council Guideline Document

-GD2016/005); and - (d) Any adverse effect on water quality, including cumulative effects, and consideration of trends in the quality of the receiving water body; and - (e) Any adverse effect on any natural or human use value, and on use of the coastal marine area for contact recreation and seafood gathering; and - (f) Measures to avoid, remedy or mitigate adverse effects on Kāi
+- (a) Any erosion, land instability, sedimentation or property damage resulting from the activities; and - (b) Effectiveness of the proposed erosion and sediment control measures in reducing discharges of sediment to water or to land where it may enter water; and - (c) The extent to which the activity complies with the Erosion and Sediment Control Guidelines for Land Disturbing Activities in the Auckland Region 2016 (Auckland Council Guideline Document GD2016/005); and - (d) Any adverse effect on water quality, including cumulative effects, and consideration of trends in the quality of the receiving water body; and - (e) Any adverse effect on: - i.
+Kāi Tahu cultural and spiritual beliefs, values and uses; - ii.
+Any natural or human use value; - iii.
+Use of water bodies or the coastal marine area for contact recreation and food gathering;

-Tahu cultural and spiritual beliefs, values and uses.
+and measures to avoid, remedy or mitigate these adverse effects.

-- 14.6 [New Part D]

-- 14.7 [New Part B]
+- 14.6 [New Part D] - 14.7 [New Part B]